Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Introduction

 \paragraph{Beyond Higman's conjecture.} We are interested in problems in the spirit of Higman's question for other types of unipotent groups.
 Let $\GG \le \Uni_n$ be a subgroup scheme---we may think of $\GG$ as a subgroup of $\Uni_n(\CC)$ defined by the vanishing of polynomials with integer coefficients.
 What can be said about the class numbers $\concnt(\GG(\FF_q))$ as a function of~$q$?
 In particular, when does $\concnt(\GG(\FF_q))$ depend polynomially on $q$?

-Questions like these have been asked and answered, to varying degrees of generality, for numerous group schemes realising e.g.\ (Sylow subgroups of) Chevalley groups or relatively free $p$-groups of exponent $p$, by numerous authors, including the above-mentioned and Evseev, Goodwin, Isaacs, Le, Lehrer, Magaard, Mozgovoy, R\"ohrle, and Robinson, to name but a few; see, for instance, \cite{Evseev/09, GoodwinRoehrle/09, O'BV15,Mozgovoy/19} and the references therein.
+Questions like these have been asked and answered, to varying degrees of generality, for numerous group schemes realising e.g.\ (Sylow subgroups of) Chevalley groups or relatively free $p$-groups of exponent $p$, by numerous authors, including the above-mentioned and Evseev, Goodwin, Isaacs, Le, Lehrer, Magaard, Mozgovoy, Robinson, and R\"ohrle, to name but a few; see, for instance, \cite{Evseev/09, GoodwinRoehrle/09, O'BV15,Mozgovoy/19} and the references therein.

 The aforementioned problems are closely related to the enumeration of matrices of given rank in $\ZZ$-defined spaces of matrices over $\FF_q$.
 We note, for example, that the work in \cite{HalasiPalfy/11} on matrices with given rank constraints was motivated by a study of class numbers of pattern groups, viz.\ certain combinatorially defined subgroups of $\Uni_n(\FF_q)$.
 This connection also occurs in previous work~\cite{O'BV15,ask,ask2} of both authors.
-Moreover, it turns out that if we are willing to exclude small exceptional characteristics, the study of $\concnt(\GG(\FF_q))$ for group schemes $\GG \le \Uni_n$ as above essentially reduces to those of class~$2$.
-(For a proof, combine \cite[Proposition~6.4]{ask2} and \cite[Lemma~7.1]{ask2}.)
+Moreover, it turns out that if we are willing to exclude small exceptional characteristics (depending on the group scheme in question), then the study of $\concnt(\GG(\FF_q))$ for group schemes $\GG \le \Uni_n$ as above essentially reduces to those of class~$2$; see Proposition~\ref{prop:cc_reduce_class2}.

 \paragraph{Alternating bilinear maps.} As a variation of the classical Baer correspondence~\cite{Bae38}, we may construct a (unipotent) group scheme $\GG_\baer$ of class at most $2$ from each alternating bilinear map $\baer\colon \ZZ^n\times \ZZ^n\to M$, where $M$ is a free $\ZZ$-module of finite rank; see \S\ref{ss:baer} for details.
 We call $\GG_\baer$ the \emph{Baer group scheme} associated with $\baer$.
 Commutators in $\GG_\baer$ are given by $\baer$.
-For example, if $\baer\colon \ZZ^2 \times \ZZ^2 \to \ZZ$ is the standard symplectic form, then the associated Baer group scheme is $\Uni_3$, the Heisenberg group scheme.
+For example, if $\baer\colon \ZZ^2 \times \ZZ^2 \to \ZZ$ is the standard symplectic form, then the associated Baer group scheme is $\Uni_3$, the Heisenberg group scheme; see Example~\ref{exa:heisenberg}.